 ASML (ASML) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the equipment supplier to semiconductor makers had lost 1.23% in the past month.
-In that same time, the Computer and Technology sector lost 1.8%, while the S&P 500 gained 2.36%.
+Heading into today, shares of the equipment supplier to semiconductor makers had lost 6.32% over the past month, lagging the Computer and Technology sector's loss of 4.18% and the S&P 500's gain of 0.39% in that time.

-ASML will be looking to display strength as it nears its next earnings release, which is expected to be January 19, 2022.
-The company is expected to report EPS of $4.31, up 11.95% from the prior-year quarter.
+Investors will be hoping for strength from ASML as it approaches its next earnings release, which is expected to be January 19, 2022.
+On that day, ASML is projected to report earnings of $4.31 per share, which would represent year-over-year growth of 11.95%.
 Our most recent consensus estimate is calling for quarterly revenue of $5.87 billion, up 15.73% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ASML.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for ASML.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.88% higher.
-ASML is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate has moved 0.32% higher within the past month.
+ASML is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, ASML is currently trading at a Forward P/E ratio of 38.81.
-For comparison, its industry has an average Forward P/E of 19.83, which means ASML is trading at a premium to the group.
+Investors should also note ASML's current valuation metrics, including its Forward P/E ratio of 37.96.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.79.

 You can find more information on all of these metrics, and much more, on Zacks.com.